-a) Values of actual and permissible still water bending moments and shear forces.

-b) The allowable local loading for the structure.
-If the ship is not approved to carry load on the deck or hatch covers, this is to be clearly stated.

-c) Details of cargo carriage constraints imposed by the use of an accepted coating in association with a system of corrosion control.

-d) A note saying: "Scantlings approved for minimum draught forward of.... m with ballast tanks Nofilled.
+- a) Values of actual and permissible still water bending moments and shear forces. - b) The allowable local loading for the structure.
+If the ship is not approved to carry load on the deck or hatch covers, this is to be clearly stated. - c) Details of cargo carriage constraints imposed by the use of an accepted coating in association with a system of corrosion control. - d) A note saying: "Scantlings approved for minimum draught forward of. m with ballast tanks No appropriate measures such as change in speed, heading or an increase in draught forward may also need to be taken e) The maximum unladen weight, in tonnes, of grab that is considered suitable for the approved thickness of the hold inner bottom for bulk carriers and ore or oil carriers that are regularly discharged bygrabs.

+....filled.
 In heavy weather conditions the forward draught should not be less than this value.
-If, in the opinion of the Master, sea conditions are likely to cause regular slamming, then other appropriate measures such as change in speed, heading or an increase in draught forward may also need to be taken "
+If, in the opinion of the Master, sea conditions are likely to cause regular slamming, then other